chris-vega/chris-vega.github.io/cv/README.md

 ## 👨🏻‍💻 Technical Experience

 **Systems Analyst** @ [Artisan Studios](https://www.artisan-studios.com) _(March 2023 - Present)_ <br>
-  - Primary point-of-contact for second-level inventory software issues, providing effective troubleshooting and resolution to ensure smooth operations
+  - Primary point-of-contact for escalated inventory software issues, providing effective troubleshooting and resolution to ensure smooth operations
   - Provides crucial project support and systems analyst services to supply chain API developer teams, collaborating across business groups, internal development teams, and vendor support to develop new software features
-  - Acquires a deepening understanding of site reliability engineering concepts and hones documentation skills as a system analyst for the SRE team
   - Responsible for user account administration and providing technical support to ensure team members have necessary resources to succeed
+  - Continually deepens understanding of software engineering concepts and refines documentation skills to drive continuous improvement and elevate team performance
   - Achiever/Motivator on the team coordinating various employee engagement and wellness initiatives, utilizing strong communication and interpersonal skills to collaborate effectively with colleagues at all levels of the organization.
 <br><br>